sollidsnake/sharp8/README.md

 ## Other commands
 - You can use `-v` to show debug information (PC, registers)
-- You can use `--ips` to set number of instructions per seccond
+- You can use `--ips` to set number of instructions per second
 - Run the program with `--help` for more information

 ## Sound